 After removing competing diagnoses with similar treatments to back or neck pain (e.g. knee pain) from the analysis, we observed similar trends (Table A3) compared to the entire cohort.
 Therefore we kept these visits in the main analysis.
 Table A4 outlines trends in CT/MRI use in the cohort using only the years that the CT/MRI variable was available, and trends are similar to the main analysis, which substitutes the “other imaging” variable from 2001-2004.
 Table A5 outlines year-by-year trends of patient visit characteristics.
 Table A6 indicates trends in comorbid conditions from 2005-2010, with only asthma significantly changing from 3.6% to 6.5% (p<.01).
 Table A7 is discussed in the results section and presents the results of multivariable logistic regression models estimating use of CT/MRI studies, referrals to physicians, and narcotic prescriptions with visits pooled over the entire study period.
 The most notable findings were that Black, Hispanic, and other race/ethnicity patients had lower odds of receiving narcotics (0.77, 95% CI [0.65, 0.92], 0.60 [0.39, 0.95], and 0.51 [0.40, 0.65], respectively), as did female patients (0.86 [0.77, 0.96]).

-2345,6,7,8
+Tables A8 and A9 compare recommendations and strength of evidence from various major clinical guidelines.2,3,4,5,6,7,8 On the whole, the guidelines remain consistent with few exceptions, such as narcotics recommended with caveats for acute back pain in ACP/ACR and Institute for Clinical Systems Improvement guidelines (both based in the U.S.), but not in the European guidelines.
+Recommended therapies such as NSAIDs/acetaminophen and physical therapy had fairly good data supporting their use, however, narcotic use tended to have relatively inferior evidence behind their guarded recommendations of use, which may explain some of the variability over time.
+On the other hand, recommendations against routine imaging had fairly good evidence across the board and were consistent over time.
+Finally, Table A10 compares trends between NAMCS and NHAMCS and confirms similar trends across the two datasets.